2023 Best Electrical Engineering Bachelor's Degree Schools in Michigan

 The average monthly payment of a loan this size is about $404, assuming that the borrower is on a 10-year repayment plan.

 A rank of #4 on this year’s list means Michigan State University is a great place for electrical engineering students working on their bachelor’s degree.
-Located in the small city of East Lansing, Michigan State is a public college with a fairly large student population.
+Located in the small city of East Lansing, Michigan State is a public school with a fairly large student population.

 EE majors at Michigan State take out an average of $20,967 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $362, based on a 10-year repayment plan.